Humans make fun stuff: past through present. April 26, 2014

 Posted by Erin Ptah in News Roundup.

-Tags: art, astronomy, creepy, environmentalist, Isaac Asimov, kids, Lemmings, links, Oregon Trail, Osamu Tezuka, steampunk, things made of awesome, vintage
+Tags: astronomy, environmentalist, Isaac Asimov, kids, Lemmings, links, Oregon Trail, Osamu Tezuka, steampunk, things made of awesome

 Medieval kids’ doodles on birch bark.
 This is the greatest thing.
 13th-century children draw exactly the same way as 21st-century children.